JP6070/ForkliftControlSimulator/README.md

 * Handle faults deterministically using priority-based latching
 * Separate inputs, control logic, plant dynamics, and outputs

-## The System Is Split Into Four Clear Layers
+## The System Is Split Into Four Layers

 ### 1. Inputs
 The Inputs struct represents everything the controller can see in a single scan cycle: